fliptanedo/FlipWebsite2025/README.md

         </div>
 ```

 So that for medium sized screens the buffer divs disappear.
+(In the latest version I've iterated this trick a bit.
+If you do a quick grep, it looks like we have access to `w-12` without having to recompile Tailwind if you want finer control.)

 Now we can also include the `svg` for a button (adapted from resume block):